ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v1.8 =
+* Modernization of codebase.
+* Change to MIT License (which is more permissive than the GNU GPL)

 = v1.7 =
 * Support headers for cc, bcc, and reply-to